kshedden/goclaims/README.md

 ---------

 `factorize` is used to convert strings to integer factor codes.
-It is mainly useful for string variables that have a small to moderate number of distinct values, or that have a large number of distinct values but where a small subset of the values are much more common than the others.
-The factor codes are represented as `uvarint` value which can be converted to integers.
-A `map[string]int` mapping the string values to their integer values is written (in json-format) to the `CodesDir` directory.
+It is mainly useful when the variable has a small to moderate number of distinct values, or when there is a large number of distinct values but a small subset of these values are much more common than the others.
+The factor codes are represented as `uvarint` values that can be easily converted to standard fixed-width integers.
+A `map[string]int` mapping the string values to their integer values is written (in json-format) to the `CodesDir` directory specified in the configuration file.

 A group of variables can be factorized together, meaning that they will share the same code dictionary.